n8layman/project-template/README.md

 A pre-built image for `x86` systems is available at [n8layman/docker-rstudio](https://hub.docker.com/repository/docker/n8layman/rstudio-server/general).
-For more information on how to start up rocker based containers is available at [rocker-project.org](https://rocker-project.org/images/versioned/rstudio.html).
+More information on how to start up rocker based containers including using environment variables to set the container user and the password is available at [rocker-project.org](https://rocker-project.org/images/versioned/rstudio.html).
 An example docker-compose file is also available in the [docker/rstudio](docker/rstudio) folder.